Robert Tchenguiz: SFO and other legal disputes

-In the wake of the collapse of Kaupthing Bank, Robert Tchenguiz was suspected of fraudulent dealings and was arrested in a dawn raid in 2011; however, the investigation ended in 2012 with the Serious Fraud Office (SFO) citing "insufficient evidence", and no indictment was ever brought.
+In the wake of the collapse of Kaupthing Bank, Robert Tchenguiz was suspected of fraudulent dealings and was arrested in a dawn raid in 2011, but the investigation ended in 2012 with the Serious Fraud Office (SFO) citing "insufficient evidence", and no indictment was ever brought.
 In fact, Tchenguiz lost millions of pounds in Kaupthing's collapse.
-Robert Tchenguiz sued the Serious Fraud Office (SFO) for false imprisonment and damages to his businesses.
-Due to mishandling of the inquiry, the court had already ordered the SFO to pay 80% of Robert Tchenguiz's legal expenses in the matter.
-In 2014 the SFO settled with Tchenguiz for £1.5 million.
+Tchenguiz sued the Serious Fraud Office (SFO) for false imprisonment and damages to his businesses.
+Due to mishandling of the inquiry, the court had already ordered the SFO to pay 80% of Tchenguiz's legal expenses in the matter.
+In 2014, the SFO settled with Tchenguiz for £1.5 million.

-However, Tchenguiz also took legal action against Grant Thornton and partners at the firm who he claimed had misled the SFO into investigating him and brother Vincent, though the dispute reportedly also created a rift between the brothers due to a legal row over administration of the Tchenguiz Family Trust; main beneficiary Vincent was accused by Robert of making false representations "of a serious nature" about him to Grant Thornton.
-The court action was eventually discontinued by Robert Tchenguiz in October 2018.
-The judge said all defendants could leave the court "with their reputation completely intact" as Tchenguiz's allegations had "completely failed"; while the court could not compel Tchenguiz to apologise, "it records unequivocally that it is warranted."
+However, Tchenguiz also took legal action against Grant Thornton and partners at the firm, who he claimed had misled the SFO into investigating him and brother Vincent, though the dispute reportedly also created a rift between the brothers due to a legal row over administration of the Tchenguiz Family Trust; main beneficiary Vincent was accused by Robert of making false representations "of a serious nature" about him to Grant Thornton.
+The court action was eventually discontinued by Tchenguiz in October 2018.
+The judge said all defendants could leave the court "with their reputation completely intact" as Tchenguiz's allegations had "completely failed".
+While the court could not compel Tchenguiz to apologise, "it records unequivocally that it is warranted."
 However, Tchenguiz said "I am definitely not providing an apology."